 The executive committee members acknowledge that they are ultimately responsible for the system of internal financial control established by the voluntary association and place considerable importance on maintaining a strong control environment.
 To enable the executive committee members to meet these responsibilities, the executive committee sets standards for internal control aimed at reducing the risk of error or loss in a cost effective manner.
 The standards include the proper delegation of responsibilities within a clearly defined framework, effective accounting procedures and adequate segregation of duties to ensure an acceptable level of risk.
 These controls are monitored throughout the voluntary association and all employees are required to maintain the highest ethical standards in ensuring the voluntary association's business is conducted in a manner that in all reasonable circumstances is above reproach.
-The focus of risk management in the voluntary association is on identifying, assessing, managing and monitoring all known forms of risk across the voluntary association.
+The focus of risk management in the voluntary association.
 While operating risk cannot be fully eliminated, the voluntary association endeavours to minimise it by ensuring that appropriate infrastructure, controls, systems and ethical behaviour are applied and managed within predetermined procedures and constraints.